 What I love most about the view from here is how close you are to the iconic yellow bridges of Pittsburgh.
 There is something amazing about standing next to these bridges and looking over the downtown area.

 To visit the North Shore, start at the following coordinates along the Three Rivers Heritage Trail near PNC Park and walk upstream until you reach the third bridge: 40.446398, -80.004102.

 West End Overlook

-What puts it a step below Mount Washington, in my opinion, is that it’s a bit harder to reach from downtown Pittsburgh, and there is really only one angle here for photographing.
-However, with such an amazing view, it’s well-worth visiting and one of the best views in the city.
+What puts it a step below Mount Washington, in my opinion, is that it’s a bit harder to reach from downtown Pittsburgh, and there is really only one angle here for photographs.
+However, with such an amazing view, it’s well worth visiting and one of the best views in the city.